 At KI the collaboration has extended to include supervisors and research groups beyond those normally involved in university collaborations with low-income countries, and also beyond those initially supported.

-Counterparts at MU have been the Faculty of Medicine and the Institute of Public Health, as well as relevant parts of the University Administration, e.g. School of Graduate Studies.
-The targeted Makerere supervisors are university staff members with a doctoral degree.
+Counterparts at MU have been the College of Health Sciences and the School of Public Health, as well as relevant parts of the University Administration, e.g. School of Graduate Studies.

 Thirteen years of financial support from the Swedish International Development Cooperation Agency (Sida) has resulted in 44 graduated PhD students from Uganda and more than 500 peer reviewed articles, the majority with a Ugandan as first author.
 All Ugandan PhD graduates have remained in Uganda and thirteen have embarked on postdoc training.
 It is expected that this increased pool of trained researchers and locally directed research projects will have effects on the development of civil society in Uganda.